spring-financial-group/Dockerfiles/README.md

 # Dockerfiles
 Top level container images used in MQube services.
+We should probably get rid of these and use image caching layers instead.

 ## Adding a new container image
 1. Create a folder containing the Dockerfile you wish to use in the root of the repository.
 The name of this folder